 - If you select Use existing service account, paste in the account's service account key in JSON format.

 - If you select Create a new service account:

 Optional: Specify a new membership name for your cluster.
 By default, a cluster's membership name is its current name.
-However, if your cluster's name is not unique within your project, you must specify a new unique membership name because all clusters require a unique identifier within their environ.
+However, if your cluster's name is not unique within your project, you must specify a new unique membership name because all clusters require a unique identifier within their fleet.